Covid 19 coronavirus: Police to shave beards to help in fight against virus

 Expect to see a more clean-shaven police force on the front line in the coming weeks after the new top cop appealed for beards to be shaven to assist with the Covid-19 response.

-Commissioner Andrew Coster took the reigns from his predecessor Mike Bush last night.
+Commissioner Andrew Coster took the reins from his predecessor Mike Bush last night.

 Bush retired from the position after a six-year reign and 42 in total as a police officer.